ᏍᎩ Sgi (thank you) for being here. ᎠᏴ ᎨᏗᏒᎳᏂ ᏓᏩᏙᎠ. A-yv Ge-di-e-la-ni da-gwa-do-a. My name is Kaitlin.

-The hyphenated language you are seeing is the phonetics version of Middle Cherokee.
+The hyphenated language you are reading is Cherokee, in Syllabary and phonetics. ᏣᎳᎩ ᎠᏴ.
 Tsa-la-gi a-yv.
 I am Cherokee.

 Kaitlin is a graduate of Western Carolina University in Communications, concentrating in broadcasting and an art minor emphasizing photography.
 Coursework included social media, nonlinear video editing, and an internship with Clear Channel Asheville which encompassed photographing remotes and live events and voice tracking.
 Blaylock created and co-hosted Wind Song Talk Show discussing news and issues relevant to Native American communities which aired on WWCU FM Power 90.5.
 After college, she worked as the Afternoon Drive Personality of 540 AM WRGC in Sylva, NC.